Cosmopolis (film): Production

-News about a film adaptation of Cosmopolis first emerged on 10 February 2009 when Geoffrey Macnab, writing for Screendaily.com, reported that "In his most ambitious project to date, international producer Paulo Branco is plotting a $10m–12m film based on the novel Cosmopolis by legendary US writer Don DeLillo.
-Branco's Alfama Films is producing the film about a day in the life of a young billionaire financier who, over the course of a traumatic day, loses all his wealth.
-A director will be named shortly and DeLillo is on board to collaborate."
-On 26 July 2009, it was announced that Canadian director David Cronenberg had become involved in the project and would now bring the novel to the screen.
-The film was scheduled to begin filming in 2010, with Paulo Branco's Paris-based production house Alfama Films co-producing with Cronenberg's Toronto Antenna Ltd. On 3 September 2009, Paulo Branco officially confirmed to Screendaily.com that "Cronenberg has now finished his screenplay and is now looking to cast the film."
-On 13 January 2010, it was reported that Cronenberg was still committed to the film, although a cast and a starting date for production were yet to be announced.
-Cronenberg said that everyone was "happy with the script" and he was "very fond" of the project.
+News about a film adaptation of Cosmopolis first emerged on 10 February 2009.
+Screen Daily called it Paulo Branco's "most ambitious project to date" and estimated the budget at $10m–12 million.
+On 26 July 2009, David Cronenberg was announced as the director.
+The film was scheduled to begin filming in 2010, produced by Branco's production house Alfama Films and Cronenberg's Toronto Antenna Ltd. Branco said Cronenberg had written the screenplay and had moved on to casting in September 2009.
+On 13 January 2010, Cronenberg said he was still committed to the film but had not started production.
 Principal photography took place in Toronto and was completed in July 2011.
 Colin Farrell was initially cast in the main role but left due to scheduling difficulties with Total Recall.
 He was later replaced by Pattinson.
 Marion Cotillard was involved in the project but also left because of scheduling conflicts.